ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 needs to ensure that only authorized code and users can control such processes, and that these processes are protected from unauthorized manipulation or other threats.
-When a protocol operation can affect a component of a critical system, the device attached to the critical equipment requires some assurances depending on the security context, including that: the requester and the triggering sensor have not been compromised, and the requesters and actors act on applicable policies, As such, remote attestation can be used to only accept commands from requesters that are within policy.
+When a protocol operation can affect a component of a critical system, the device attached to the critical equipment requires some assurances depending on the security context, including that: the requesting device or application has not been compromised, and the requesters and actors act on applicable policies, As such, remote attestation can be used to only accept commands from requesters that are within policy.